S-W-Leong/TouchNoGo-finhack/focus.md

 5. Show AI explanation and recommended `FREEZE_ACCOUNT` or `STEP_UP_VERIFICATION`.
 6. Approve or override as analyst.
 7. Export the case note or ticket handoff.
-8. Open Scenario Lab.
+8. Open Controls Lab.
-9. Tighten one threshold or action band.
+9. Tighten one threshold, action band, or readable draft rule.
 10. Replay and show the tradeoff.

 ## If Time Remains